 |Climbing Mont Blanc is a challenging, strenuous but an extremely rewarding experience for any avid trekker looking to take the next step to mountaineering.
 With the right training, preparation and team we can help your dream of climbing Mont Blanc a reality.|

-“I have known Ian for years and heard about one of his Mt.
-Blanc climbs in work.
+“I have known Ian for years and heard about one of his Mont Blanc climbs in work.
 Ian was an inspiration to me, being the youngest Irishman at the time to stand on the top of the world.
 I wanted to join him on one of his adventures and adventure it was.
 Our trip was climbing two 4,000m peaks in 6 days.
-We set out to climb Gran Paradiso and Mt.
-Blanc.
+We set out to climb Gran Paradiso and Mont Blanc.
 The adventure in climbing was amazing, but the journey with the team was incredible.
 We are all still friends 4 years later.
 It was truly one of the best trips I have ever been on.
 What a rewarding, challenging and immense experience to have in my life.
 Ian was a great leader, friend and look forward to getting out on the hills with him again soon.”
+Simon Boland, Mont Blanc 2009

-“I’m 36 years of age and the best holiday in my life to date has been the time when we went with Ian and 15 others, on a one week trip to summit Mount Blanc and Grand Paradiso in June 2009.
+“I’m 36 years of age and the best holiday in my life to date has been the time when we went with Ian and 15 others, on a one week trip to summit Mont Blanc and Grand Paradiso in June 2009.
 We all succeeded in summitting, it was the most out of this world experience, filled with adrenaline, fun, fear and adventure.
 My most memorable moment was when at 12 midnight 1 hour before summit day we were all singing in the dorm, the famous Irish Euro Vision song “We were the rock and roll kids” and laughing with anticipation.”
+Johnny Maher, Mont Blanc 2009

 View Mont Blanc in a larger map